space-wizards/docs/src/en/server-hosting/setting-up-redbot.md

 ```

 ### OOC Bridge
-This is to be coded into the server itself.
+This is to be coded into the game server itself.
 Please await it.
+Check on the status of [This PR](https://github.com/space-wizards/space-station-14/pull/23458)

+Once it's merged and confirmed stable I will update this documentation with all the cool stuff it adds.

 ### GitHub Integration
-To be ported to redbot
+Yet to be ported to redbot.
+You can use a [github webhook](https://gist.github.com/jagrosh/5b1761213e33fc5b54ec7f6379034a22) in the meantime.

-### Autoresponder
+### Autoresponder (WYCI, Nanotrashen Block Game, Based)
 ![why](https://github.com/space-wizards/wizard-cogs/raw/master/media/media/autoresponder-example.png)

 ```[p]cog install wizard-cogs autoresponder```

 Why...
+(Responds to users saying "Something when" with "When you code it", "Tetris" with "Nanotrashen Block Game" and "Based" with "Based on what".
+This is an inside joke inside Space Station 14 communities)